TomPn/TomPn/README.md

 I'm currently working on a [Restaurant QR Code Ordering System](http://baijialaotang.epizy.com/), a web application that help a local restaurant manage their customer orders.

-I'm passionate about using data science and machine learning to create applications to improve our financial lives.
+I'm passionate about creating applications that can improve our lives!
+Right now, I'm learning React to enhance my software development skills!

 Favourite Python Libraries: Pandas, Numpy, Matplotlib, yfinance